the-benchmarker/graphql-benchmarks/README.md

 see when using a service.
 Most deployments do not run at near maximum throughput but try to stay in the normal-load are but are prepared for spike in usage.
-To accomdate slower frameworks a value of 1000 request per second is used for determing the mean latency.
+To accomdate slower frameworks a value of 1000 request per second is used for determing the median latency.
 The assumption is that a rate of 1000 request per second falls in the normal range for most if not all frameworks tested.